artemgilmanov/DataStructures/Array/sort_search.md

 }

 ```
 The main advantage of heapsort is it's generally much faster than the other comparison based sorts on sufficiently large inputs as a consequence of the running time.
 However, there are a few undesirable qualities in the algorithm.
 For one, it is not a stable sort.
-It also turns out that in practice, this algorithm performs worse than other
+It also turns out that in practice, this algorithm performs worse than other O(NlogN) sorts as a result of bad cache locality properties.
-O
-(
-N
-log
-⁡
-N
-)
-O(NlogN) sorts as a result of bad cache locality properties.
 Heapsort swaps elements based on locations in heaps, which can cause many read operations to access indices in a seemingly random order, causing many cache misses, which will result in practical performance hits.